How to police your boundaries without raising hackles

 So I began researching other training methods.
 (I still can’t believe that it took me that long before no longer accepting the adversarial method.
 I didn’t know any better and was still prone to defer to “experts.”)

-One thing led to another and before long found myself training to become a behavior therapist for dogs.
+One thing led to another and before long I found myself training to become a behavior therapist for dogs.
 Not that I wanted to take that up, but because it was the only comprehensive education on dog behavior I could find at the time.

 From that -- and all the reading and learning I did about psychology, I concluded that if you take verbal language out of the equation, influencing behavior in humans, in any living creature with the capacity to learn from their experience (and that includes... fruit flies!), always boils down to using these four strategies.